AmandaMitchell707/PianoPlay/README.md

     * create piano display
 * day 2:
     * learn how to use howler js to create necessary sound files
-    * map sound clips to keyboard keys using onkeypress event listeners
+    * map sound clips to keyboard keys using keydown event listeners
 * day 3:
     * style keyboard
     * add visual effects that will display temporarily on key press